Polar Encoding: A Simple Baseline Approach for Classification with Missing Values: Polar encoding as representation of barycentric attributes

 \begin{remark} Let $B(V)$ be a barycentric attribute with $m$ categories.
 Then we can associate to each value in $B(V)$ with normal representation $\left\langle x_1, x_2, \dots, x_m \right\rangle$ the fuzzy set in $V$ with membership degrees $x_1, x_2, \dots, x_m$.
 These are precisely the fuzzy sets in $V$ with cardinality 1. \end{remark}

-This is reinforced by the fact that barycentric attributes correspond to fuzzy partitions in the same way that categorical attributes correspond to crisp partitions (as discussed in Subsection~\ref{sec_one_hot_encoding}).
+This is reinforced by the fact that barycentric attributes correspond to fuzzy partitions in the same way that categorical attributes correspond to crisp partitions (Subsection~\ref{sec_one_hot_encoding}).
 Recall the definition of a fuzzy partition \cite{ruspini69new,dunn74fuzzy}:

 \begin{definition} Let $X$ be a finite set.
 A \e{fuzzy partition} on $X$ is a finite set $\mc{F}$ of fuzzy sets in $X$ such that for each $x \in X$, we have $\sum_{F \in \mc{F}} F(x) = 1$. \end{definition}